IT 2009-01 - Required Tax Preparer Use of Electronic Filing for Tax Year 2009 Ohio Individual Income Tax Returns - Issued July 2009

 Ohio Revised Code section 5747.082 requires most "tax return preparers," defined below, to use "electronic technology" in the transmission of client returns beginning Jan.
 1, 2010.

 Specifically, paid tax preparers who filed more than 75 tax returns during the 2008 calendar year or during any subsequent year must, beginning on Jan.
 1, 2010, use electronic filing technology to file state income tax returns.
-Acceptable methods of electronic filing include the IRS federal and state e-file program, Ohio I-File, or Ohio eForms.
+Acceptable methods of electronic filing include the IRS federal and state e-file program or Ohio I-File.